Battle of the Nijmegen salient: End of the offensive

-Sporadic attacks continued against the allied salient but major fighting ceased on the October 8.
-Around Opheusden the fighting continued but on a smaller scale - the Germans could get no further and the village remained a no mans land.
+Sporadic attacks continued against the allied salient but major fighting ceased on 8 October.
+Around Opheusden the fighting continued but on a smaller scale – the Germans could get no further and the village remained a no man's land.

 Aftermath

 The German counter offensive, in particular the 2nd SS Panzer Korps' counterattack, had little to show for, and had suffered heavy losses in men and material.
 Tanks could give little practical help, as they found cross-country movement in the flat, waterlogged terrain, virtually impossible.
 Without the close support of armour, the German infantry were thus unable to overcome any position.
 What's more was that the Germans having initially held the villages of Baal, Heuvel and Haalderen subsequently lost them to British counter-attacks.
-The 10th SS Panzer Division suffered their worst day on October 4 since their arrival in Holland, and losses were so high that they were unable to mount an attack for some time.
-The 116th Panzer division had suffered heavy casualties in the attack - around 800.
+The 10th SS Panzer Division suffered their worst day on 4 October since their arrival in Holland, and losses were so high that they were unable to mount an attack for some time.
+The 116th Panzer division had suffered heavy casualties in the attack – around 800.
 The Germans were now suffering from the lack of new NCOs in replacement of those already lost.
 British field guns had fired nearly 12,500 rounds on the last day which had inflicted a punishing toll on the Germans.
-Tank losses were also heavy - the 10th SS lost eight of its supporting Tiger tanks to British anti tank fire as well as mines and artillery fire.
+Tank losses were also heavy – the 10th SS lost eight of its supporting Tiger tanks to British anti tank fire as well as mines and artillery fire.
 The 363rd Volks division was effectively wiped out in the fighting in and around Opheusden.

 British losses were moderate but those in the infantry were considerable.
 Most of these losses were caused by heavy artillery and mortar fire, which was reported as 'intense'.
-The 4th Somerset Light Infantry had 105 casualties - of these twenty were killed.
+The 4th Somerset Light Infantry had 105 casualties – of these twenty were killed.
 No further attempts by the allies were made to enlarge the Nijmegen Bridgehead.
 Reflecting the change in Allied strategy, with emphasis now being placed on operations aimed at the clearing of the Scheldt Estuary.
-To expand the thin Market Garden salient, Operation Aintree intended to expand Eastwards towards Overloon and the later Operation Pheasant towards North Brabant - both operations were largely successful in their aims.
+To expand the thin Market Garden salient, Operation Aintree intended to expand Eastwards towards Overloon and the later Operation Pheasant towards North Brabant – both operations were largely successful in their aims.